This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

-No one would go on record about the very special relationship between guitarist/vocalist/songwriter Cafferty and pseudo-guitarist/vocalist/songwriter Paré.
-In a press release, a quote attributed to Tony Scotti lauded the “tremendous collaboration between … Michael Paré and John Cafferty” — a collaboration, say insiders, that consisted of Paré catching exactly one of Cafferty’s performances, which he left early and then parroted shamelessly.
+No one will go on record about the very special relationship between guitarist/vocalist/songwriter Cafferty and pseudo-guitarist/vocalist/songwriter Paré.
+In a press release, a quote attributed to Tony Scotti lauded the “tremendous collaboration between … Michael Paré and John Cafferty.”
+Insiders say the collaboration consisted of Paré catching exactly one of Cafferty’s performances, leaving early, and then parroting it shamelessly.

 Officially everyone scoffs at any rivalry.
 But Paré stated in many interviews that he “played” Cafferty’s music.
 (The only “playing” by Paré was in the rooftop scene where the Cruisers perform “On the Dark Side” for the first time, accompanied by a loud and painfully off-beat whumping sound.
 It’s Paré’s foot.)

 Paré did, in fact, make an album of his own.
 An album, in fact, that you’ll never hear.
-It consists of nine songs in which he pathetically apes Cafferty, who (among other things) can hit every note and doesn’t sing through his nose.
-[And btw, there’s no “playing” by Paré on his album, either, only “singing.”]
+It consists of nine songs in which he apes Cafferty, except for the way Cafferty hits every note and doesn’t sing through his nose.
+[Plus there’s no “playing” by Paré on his album, only “singing.”]
 The producer shopped it around for years before finally giving up.

-But one memorable night in 1991, he made up for years of silence.
+But one night in 1991 he made up for years of silence.
 At a gig at the Lone Star Roadhouse in New York City, a free-range zombie actually asked him, “How did that guy in the Eddie movies write all those great songs?”
 Cafferty went ballistic.
-“That guy,” he exploded, “didn’t write nuthin’!”
+“That guy,” he exploded into a hot mic, “didn’t write nuthin’!”